Public Service Employee Survey (PSES)

 4438

-The Treasury Board of Canada Secretariat and Statistics Canada are partnering to administer the 2022/2023 Public Service Employee Survey (PSES).
+The Treasury Board of Canada Secretariat and Statistics Canada have partnered to administer the 2024 Public Service Employee Survey (PSES).
 This public service-wide survey is designed to provide information to support the continuous improvement of people management practices in the federal public service.

 Description

-The Treasury Board of Canada Secretariat and Statistics Canada are partnering to administer the 2022/2023 Public Service Employee Survey (PSES).
+The Treasury Board of Canada Secretariat and Statistics Canada have partnered to administer the 2024 Public Service Employee Survey (PSES).
 This public service-wide survey is designed to provide information to support the continuous improvement of people management practices in the federal public service.

-The survey results will allow federal organizations to identify their areas of strength and concern related to topics such as employee engagement, hybrid workplace, equity and inclusion, and workplace well-being.
-Departments and agencies will be able to benchmark and track progress over time, and inform the development and refinement of action plans.
+The survey results allow departments and agencies in the Government of Canada to identify their areas of strengths and opportunities on topics such as employee engagement, official languages, equity and inclusion, and workplace well-being.
+Departments and agencies can use the results to benchmark their performance, track progress over time, and develop and refine strategies.

-Your information may also be used by Statistics Canada for other statistical and research purposes.
-Although voluntary, your participation is important so that the information collected is as accurate and complete as possible.
+Information given by employees may also be used by Statistics Canada for other statistical and research purposes.
+Although voluntary, employees' participation is important so that the information collected provides the most accurate and complete picture of the public service.

 Subjects